Testing spontaneous wavefunction collapse with quantum electromechanics

 We propose to measure the state of the qubit through coupling to a microwave readout cavity, as is conventional for the measurement of superconducting qubits~\cite{Khezri2016,Boissonneault2009,Slichter2012,KulikovAnatoly2020METo, blais2020circuit}.
 In the dispersive regime, where the number of photons in the resonator is much less than the critical number $n_{\mathrm{crit}} = {\Delta^2}/{4 g^2}$, with $\Delta$ and $g$ the qubit-cavity detuning and coupling strength respectively, the coupling approximates an ideal quantum non-demolition (QND) measurement \cite{blais2020circuit}.
 In standard qubit operation, measurement-induced heating due to non-QND effects is considered significant only for photon numbers comparable to the critical number \cite{Khezri2016,Boissonneault2009,Slichter2012}.
 However, for the ultra-low rate of false positives required to carry out our proposed CSL tests, even minute non-QND effects become significant.
 The primary non-QND effect is the measurement induced heating that occurs due to higher order terms in $g/\Delta$ in the dispersive approximation \cite{Khezri2016}.
-Taking these higher order terms into account, we find that for experimental parameters achieved in recent experiments \cite{Walter2017} it is possible to suppress measurement induced heating to below $P_H = 4 \times 10^{-7}$ (see Supplementary Information \cite{Supp}).
-This heating is well below the expected collapse-induced occupation of the qubit.
+Taking these higher order terms into account, we find that for experimental parameters achieved in recent experiments \cite{Walter2017} it is possible to suppress measurement induced heating to below $P_H = 8 \times 10^{-8}$ (see Supplementary Information \cite{Supp}).